Labrador duck: Habitat

-The Labrador duck migrated annually, wintering off the coasts of New Jersey and New England in the eastern United States, where it favoured southern sandy coasts, sheltered bays, harbors, and inlets, and breeding in Labrador and northern Quebec in the summer.
+The Labrador duck migrated annually, wintering off the coasts of New Jersey and New England in the eastern United States, where it favored southern sandy coasts, sheltered bays, harbors, and inlets, and breeding in Labrador and northern Quebec in the summer.
 John James Audubon's son reported seeing a nest belonging to the species in Labrador.
-Some believe that it may have laid its eggs on the islands in the Gulf of Saint Lawrence.The breeding biology of the Labrador duck is largely unknown.
+Some believe that it may have laid its eggs on the islands in the Gulf of Saint Lawrence.
+The breeding biology of the Labrador duck is largely unknown.

 Diet

 The Labrador duck fed on small molluscs, and some fishermen reported catching it on fishing lines baited with mussels.
 The structure of the bill was highly modified from that of most ducks, having a wide, flattened tip with numerous lamellae inside.
 In this way, it is considered an ecological counterpart of the North Pacific/North Asian Steller's eider.
 The beak was also particularly soft and may have been used to probe through sediment for food.

-Another, completely unrelated, duck with similar (but even more specialized) bill morphology is the Australian pink-eared duck, which feeds largely on plankton, but also mollusks; the condition in the Labrador duck probably resembled that in the blue duck most in outward appearance.
+Another, completely unrelated, duck with similar (but even more specialized) bill morphology is the Australian pink-eared duck, which feeds largely on plankton, but also mollusks; the condition in the Labrador duck probably resembled that of the blue duck most in outward appearance.

 Its peculiar bill suggests it ate shellfish and crustaceans from silt and shallow water.
 The Labrador duck may have survived by eating snails.

 Extinction

+The Labrador duck is thought to have been always rare, but between 1850 and 1870, populations waned further.
+The exact reasons for its extinction is still not fully known.
+The IUCN recognized the last year the species was seen as 1875.
+It was last seen in Canada, in 1874 on Grand Manan.